adam-mehdi/NeuralInversion/README.md

 ## Preliminary Results

-Using the pretrained weights for the StyleGAN linked above in the Google Drive. mapping network and
+Using the pretrained weights for the StyleGAN linked above in the Google Drive.

 Take the following input image of the blonde supermodel (image from the CelebA-HQ dataset).